Maryland Bobcats FC: Jump to professional play

 In mid July 2020, the Bobcats were announced as a participant in the inaugural NISA Independent Cup, a regional tournament held by the National Independent Soccer Association, a USSF sanctioned Division 3 league, between its professional members and independent pro / amateur teams.
 The Bobcats were set the host the event's Mid-Atlantic Region which included FC Baltimore Christos, New Amsterdam FC, and the New York Cosmos at Maryland SoccerPlex before a surge in COVID-19 cases forced its postponement and relocation.
 Following multiple weather delays, the Bobcats won the Mid-Atlantic region on Saturday, October 10.

 On July 27, 2020, the Bobcats announced it had applied to join NISA.
 If accepted, it would be the state's first professional outdoor soccer team since Crystal Palace Baltimore.
-Maryland was officially announced as a new league member on October 13, 2020 with plans to begin play in Fall 2021.
+Maryland was officially announced as a new league member on October 13, 2020, with plans to begin play in fall 2021.

+On October 2, 2024, NISA announced that the Bobcats were disqualified from participating in the 2024 playoffs for not being "in compliance with the league nor the U.S. Soccer Federation", despite finishing the regular season with the league's best record.

+Supporters

+The primary supporters' group of Maryland Bobcats FC is known as the Old Bae Brigade.
+Born out of supporters that attended DC United matches, the Old Bae Brigade sits behind the opposing team's bench at home matches.
+Over the years, the supporter group has established several traditions, such as the bobcat fact of the match and accentuating the "O" in the American National Anthem like Baltimore Orioles fans during the pregame.